Molecular Technologies Core

 Capillary Sequencing (ABI 3730xl)

+The nature of NHP research often creates the need for small scale sequencing projects.
 Capillary sequencing remains the method of choice for small scale sequencing projects and construct validation.
+The MTC core is now one of only two providers of capillary sequencing at OHSU.
 Average run length is about 800bp.

 - DNA sequencing is performed on a 96-capillary ABI3700XL.
 Combined with a robotic pipetting station, this allows the core to offer extremely high quality, low cost sequencing.